 The Bilateral Scientific Cooperation programme aims to encourage and strengthen international university cooperation between UHasselt researchers and colleagues from partner countries through (joint) doctoral projects.
+The BILA programme finances research stays.
 In its selection, the Research Council seeks to strike a balance between projects involving science sharing with developing countries and projects that seek links with major international networks.

 Proposals must meet the following conditions: